 Update: Signs and symptoms to determine if a patient presenting in primary care or hospital outpatient settings has COVID‐19

-Symptoms: people with mild COVID‐19 might experience cough, sore throat, high temperature, diarrhoea, headache, muscle or joint pain, fatigue, and loss or disturbance of sense of smell and taste.
+Symptoms are experienced by patients.
+COVID‐19 symptoms include cough, sore throat, high temperature, diarrhoea, headache, muscle or joint pain, fatigue, and loss of sense of smell and taste.

-Signs are obtained by clinical examination.
-Signs of COVID‐19 examined in this review include lung sounds, blood pressure, blood oxygen level and heart rate.
+Signs are measured by healthcare workers during clinical examination.
+They include lung sounds, blood pressure, blood oxygen level and heart rate.